The Red Rippers

 1990s

 In January 1992, VF-11 and VF-31 moved to NAS Miramar and transitioned to the F-14D Tomcat.
 VF-11’s F-14As were transferred to VF-24 and VF-211.
 In February 1994, VF-11 and CVW-14 deployed aboard USS Carl Vinson (CVN-70), in support of Operation Southern Watch.
 The Red Rippers returned to NAS Miramar on August 15.
 In the Fall of 1994, VF-11 acquired Night vision goggles requiring substantial changes to the F-14's internal and instrument lighting.
 In 1995, VF-11 received upgrades to their mission computers, providing air-to-ground ordnance capability.
 VF-11 sent their first aircrews to Forward Air Controller school in September 1995.
 Also in 1995, VF-11 was aboard Carl Vinson when she visited Hawaii for the 50th anniversary of V-J Day (Victory over Japan.)
 In May 1996, CVW-14 deployed with Carl Vinson in support of Operation Southern Watch.
-On August 31 the Iraqi army attacked the town or Irbil in northern Iraq and several SAM missiles were launched against U.S. The United States responded with Operation Desert Strike by attacking targets in the southern no-fly zone with cruise missiles launched from B-52s escorted by VF-11 Tomcats.
+On August 31 the Iraqi army attacked the town or Irbil in northern Iraq and several SAM missiles were launched against U.S. aircraft.
+The United States responded with Operation Desert Strike by attacking targets in the southern no-fly zone with cruise missiles launched from B-52s escorted by VF-11 Tomcats.
 Carl Vinson left the Gulf on October 1.
 Upon return from deployment, VF-11 moved to NAS Oceana as the US Marines took over Miramar.
 At the same time, VF-11 transitioned to the F-14B and changed air wings to Carrier Air Wing Seven.
 In 1997, VF-11 was awarded the Battle E and Clifton Awards as the squadron celebrated their 70th Anniversary.
 Also that year, VF-11 received the LANTIRN infrared targeting pod and dropped their first GBU-16 laser guided bomb.
 In February 1998, the Red Rippers deployed from Norfolk with CVW-7 aboard USS John C. Stennis (CVN-74) on its Maiden voyage/world deployment.
 They supported Operation Southern Watch, travelled to Australia and Pearl Harbor before the carrier arrived at its new home, Naval Air Station North Island.

 2000s